gustovshikov/obsidian/Services/FTP.md

 	1. `set LHOST eht1` : set to ip of interface eth1
 	2. `set session 1` : set it to the session number for the shell connection
 	3. `run`
+5. `sessions -u 1` : to auto upgrade session to meterpreter
-5. `sessions` : to show and then connect by specifying number
+6. `sessions` : to show and then connect by specifying number